 Priced at $250 and up, the Samsung Galaxy Watch 5 has switched over to a completely Google stocked app and program.
 This major upgrade has been well-recieved and don’t worry, you can still use Samsung Pay.
 Given all the features (especially in health) it is a great watch for walking in 2023.

 2. Apple Watch 7 or 8 or even SE

 The Apple Watch has many applications that will help you get more out of your walks.
 We think the best walking watches have companion apps that will push you to your best.

-When you wear the Apple Watch 6 on a regular walking day, you’ll notice a lot of the benefits.
+When you wear the Apple Watch 7 or Apple Watch 8 on a regular walking day, you’ll notice a lot of the benefits.
 For one thing, you can stroll with your iPhone in your pocket or bag while also using applications and remaining linked to friends and social media.

-The Apple Watch’s Activity app prompts you to meet three main exercise goals: Move, Stand and Activity.
+The Apple Watch’s Activity app prompts you to meet three main exercise goals: Move, Stand, and Activity.
 It also keeps track of how many steps and how far you walk each day.
 And if you fall, the watch will alert and even send an alarm message to a pre-programmed contact.

 You can set a calorie limit, a time goal, or a distance target for walking, or just track an open-ended exercise.
 You can see the elapsed time, size, speed, heart rate, active calories expended, and time of day when walking.
 And, you have the option to stop the exercise.

 At each mile, it gives you a tap.
 If you want to turn to another watch feature, the Workout app will continue to run in the background.